PrashantDandriyal/arduino_GSoC2020/README.md

 >Here should come a list of your milestones

-- first example(Activity Tracker):
--- Obtain training data using the on-board IMU
--- Train model using TensorFlow and convert it into TF Lite model -- Interface the model with Arduino code and test assembly on real-time data

-- Second example(Activity Tracker):
--- Obtain training data using the on-board IMU
--- Train model using TensorFlow and convert it into TF Lite model -- Interface the model with Arduino code and test assembly on real-time data

--
--- Sort related issues
---
-___________________

 ### **Community Bonding Period (May 4, 2020 - June 1, 2020)**
-* Discussing approach and weekly targets for Phase 1 with mentors.
+* Discuss approach and weekly targets for Phase 1 with mentors.
 * Setup working environment for development.
 * Study about the `Arduino_TensorFlowLite` and its backend on TensorFlow repository.
 * Document the dependency network for better understanding.